Christian Slater as Clarence Worley, comic store clerk and rockabilly enthusiast

-In addition to the matching diamond-studded gold horseshoe rings that he and Alabama acquired as wedding rings, Clarence’s usual jewelry consists of a silver necklace and a chunky tarnished gold chain-link ID bracelet worn on his left wrist.
+In addition to the matching diamond-studded gold horseshoe rings that he and Alabama acquired as wedding rings, Clarence’s usual jewelry consists of a silver necklace and a chunky tarnished silver chain-link ID bracelet worn on his left wrist.

 From the tattoo parlor to the hours spent in front of their TV at his home, Clarence wears his shirt unbuttoned and the top of his trousers undone, showing the top of his powder blue cotton boxer shorts, bedecked with large white polka dots.